oroinc/documentation/admin_guide/user_management/user_management_users.rst

 |

 4. In the **Send Email** dialog box, specify the required data.
-For help on this, see the beginning of the `Send Email <../../user-guide/activities/activities-send-email>`__ guide.
+For help on this, see the beginning of the :ref:`Send Email <doc-my-user-actions-email>` guide.

 |